Frequently (& Not-So-Frequently) Asked Questions

 What is your next project?

 My moods change with my whims.
 We will just have to see.
-Try checking out the Coming Soon Page.
+Try checking out the Coming Soon page at michellepillow.com/comingsoon/.

 What if I notice a typo in one of your books?

 I am a professional author.
 All of my books go through several rounds of professional edits and final line edits.
 I hire a team of qualified people (many of them with reputable publishers) to make sure the cleanest book is reaching your hands.
-I am lucky that I don’t get emails that often about this subject, but just in case, here is what you need to know…
+I’m lucky that I don’t get many emails about this subject, but just in case, here is what you need to know.

-I’m only human, as are my team of editors, proofers, final line editors, fact checkers, test readers, etc. (Now, I am working on that, but until my dream of a cyborg robot editing…well, anyway).
-As humans, typos occasionally slip though the cracks.
-If you find a typo and want to tell us out of the goodness of your heart with no hope of anything in return, we want to hear about it*
+I’m only human, as are my team of editors, proofers, final line editors, fact checkers, and test readers.
+(Now, I am working on that.
+Until my dream of a cyborg robot editor comes true, well, anyway.)
+As humans, typos occasionally slip through the cracks.
+If you find a typo and want to tell us out of the goodness of your heart with no hope of anything in return, we want to hear about it.

 Reporting a typo:

-• Any book ideas, suggestions, story lines, characters, and such will not be read and will be deleted immediately by Michelle’s Assistant and are not read or given to the author.
+• Any book ideas, suggestions, story lines, characters, and such will not be read and will be deleted immediately by Michelle’s Assistant.
+They are not read or given to the author.

-• Some things are Personal Preference: like the use of the Oxford Comma; like the spelling of dragonshifter/dragon-shifter/dragon shifter, or the spelling of magick/magic; and author voice (how she phrases sentences and the words she chooses to use).
+• Some things are personal preference: the use of the Oxford Comma, the spelling of dragonshifter / dragon-shifter / dragon shifter, the spelling of magick / magic, and author voice (how she phrases sentences and the words she chooses to use).

 • The writing world changes.
 What was commonplace ten years ago when some of these books were written might be less common today.
-For example s’ and s’s .
-They are now both correct.
+For example: s’ and s’s are now both correct.

 • Michelle is a fiction author.
 She can and will make up her own rules and words.

 • Names have various spellings.
-For example: Iason is correct.
+Iason is correct, for example.
 It’s the Ancient Greek form of Jason.
-The Merr were from that time period, so that is why it was chosen.
+The Merr were from that time period, so that’s why it was chosen.

-• Some things are Publisher House Styles: such as UK or US spellings (realised/realized), the highly debated placement of a comma, etc. Michelle has written books in both UK and US English.
+• Some things are publisher house styles: UK or US spellings (realised / realized), the highly debated placement of a comma, and other regional conventions.
+Michelle has written books in both UK and US English.

-• Clear showing of the typo, including sentence *Legal Disclaimer: You will NOT be paid or compensated in any way for turning in what you feel is a typo.
+Legal disclaimer: You will NOT be paid or compensated in any way for turning in what you feel is a typo.
 You will not be entitled to an editor credit or similar acknowledgements.
 Doing so gives you no rights to Michelle M. Pillow’s books or ideas.
-All Michelle M. Pillow books, websites, and ideas are all copyrighted to the author.
+All Michelle M. Pillow books, websites, and ideas are copyrighted to the author.

 Newsletter